LibraryCarpentry/lc-spreadsheets/_episodes/03-dates-as-data.md

 This happens because Excel processes the date July 2, 2014 as the number `41822`.
 Adding `41822 + 37` results in `41859`
 which Excel interprets as August 8, 2014.
-It retains the format (for the most part) of the cell that is being operated upon, (unless you did some sort of formatting to the cell before, and then all bets are off).
+The program retains the format (for the most part) of the cell that is being operated upon (unless you did some sort of formatting to the cell before, and then all bets are off).
 Month and year rollovers are internally tracked and applied.